-- 1. On 28 November 2018, Campbell Hedley ("Applicant") lodged with Liquor & Gaming NSW ("L&GNSW"), for determination by the Independent Liquor and Gaming Authority ("Authority"), an application ("Application") for a packaged liquor licence ("Licence") for the premises at Unit 26, 148 Summer Street, Orange ("Premises"). - 2.
-The Authority first considered the Application outside of session on 12 December 2018, and decided on 13 December 2018 to grant the Licence under section 45 of the Liquor Act 2007 ("Act"). - 3.
-A preliminary notification of this decision was sent to the Applicant on 14 December 2018, together with the licence document for the Premises. - 4.
-In reaching this decision, the Authority has had regard to the relevant material before it and the legislative requirements under the Act and the Liquor Regulation 2018.
+- 1. On 20 August 2019, Mr Simon James Garry ("Applicant") lodged with Liquor & Gaming NSW ("L&GNSW"), for determination by the Independent Liquor & Gaming Authority ("Authority"), an application ("Application") for a packaged liquor licence ("Licence") for the premises at Shop 1, 72 Hyde Street Bellingen NSW 2454 ("Premises"). - 2.
+The Authority first considered the Application at its meeting on 16 October 2019 and, following the receipt and consideration of further requested information, decided on 23 October 2019 to grant the Licence under section 45 of the Liquor Act 2007 ("Act"). - 3.
+In reaching this decision, the Authority has had regard to the relevant material before it and the legislative requirements under the Act and the Liquor Regulation 2018. - 4.
+Pursuant to section 29 of the Act, the Licence authorises liquor to be sold by retail at the Premises, in sealed containers, for consumption away from the Premises. - 5.
+A preliminary notification of this decision was sent to the Applicant on 24 October 2019, together with the licence document for the Premises.